kevin-wynn-cloud/kevin-wynn-cloud/README.md

 # Connect with Me

 Please click the link below to connect with me on LinkedIn.
-Additionally, you're welcome to explore my Credly account and a static website I created using AWS services.
+Additionally, you're welcome to explore my Credly account.
+Thank you for visiting!

 <div id="badges">
   <a href="https://www.linkedin.com/in/kwynn100/">